Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 These applications allow to interact with backend services for these users who have proper permissions.
 Client APIs are a dedicated and well secured APIs designed for interaction between client-facing applications and backend services.

-On the next layer, there are services which take care of the security of the client-facing applications.
-These layer of services is able to recognize the user and introduce the same user to backend services in a more understandable way.
+They use OIDC Authorization flow with PKCE.

-This layer also offers the set of generic services which delivers generic capabilities like document storage or auditing for all other specific services.
+Between client-facing applications and backend services there is a dedicated layer of security services and generic services like document store or auditing.

 Next layer offers specific banking services like Arrangements, Batches, Cards, Contacts, Payments etc.
 These services offer set of functions oriented on a specific banking capability.
-Interaction between services on this layer is possible through the Service APIs.
+Interaction between services on this layer is possible through the Service APIs and it is secured with OAuth2.0 Client Credential flow.

 To interact with Core Banking services or Third Party services, there is a dedicated integration layer.
 Banking Services have defined set of integration APIs for outbound and inbound connectivity.